Understanding Judicial Decision-Making and Hearing Quality in Child Welfare

 Vice President

-James P. DeSantis is a developmental psychologist with more than 30 years of experience in research, program design, evaluation, technical assistance, and project...
+James P. DeSantis is an applied developmental psychologist with 35 years of experience in research and evaluation, training and technical assistance in...

 Partners